 Registration + Notification

 When will I know if my camper was accepted to camp?

-All camp applicants will begin receiving emails regarding their application status beginning the first week of May.
+All camp applicants will receive emails regarding their application status no later than the first week of May.
 Selected campers will then be required to fill out specific host camp registration forms before their acceptance is considered complete.
 Forms not turned in to the camp by the required date could lead to the loss of your child’s camp slot.

 If my child is accepted to camp, where do I send my completed Operation Purple camp registration forms?

 With the exception of the online application (submitted electronically), once a camper has been accepted to camp, all registration forms must be mailed directly to the camp where the child has been accepted.

 Are Operation Purple campers picked on a first come first serve basis?